projnanda/projnanda/faq_nanda.md

 - **Higher-level collaboration** such as knowledge markets and population-scale learning

-## What are some potential benefits and challenges of NANDA in the context of agentic AI?
+## What are some potential benefits and challenges of NANDA in the contextÂ ofÂ agenticÂ AI?

 ### Benefits